phadej/gists/posts/2019-07-03-from-modal-necessity-to-dill.md

 Local soundness describes a single step of admissibility of cut, kind of β-reduction step.
 Local completeness describes a way to η-expand.
 These are simple checks, so we know that right and left rules are well-balanced: not too powerful nor weak.
+To be fair, I have only seen local soundness and completeness checks done for natural deduction calculi, but I think it makes sense for sequent calculi as well; though we need to invoke `CUT` for local soundness.

 **Local soundness**
 The way right and left rules are set up, a proof term with right rule on the